 - 2 ounces mozzarella

-- Melt butter in a thick bottomed, heavy pan.
-The weight of the pan matters greatly; the heavier it is, the less chance of scorching while cooking the onions low and slow for two hours.
+Melt butter in a thick bottomed, heavy pan.
+The weight of the pan matters greatly; the heavier it is, the less chance of scorching the onions during the low and slow cooking for two hours.

 My Onion Soup, version two